eigenfoo/old-eigenfoo.github.io/_posts/2018-06-02-linear-regression.md

 last_modified_at: 2018-06-02
 ---

-I was recently inspired by this following PyData London talk by [Vincent D.
-Warmerdam](http://koaning.io/).
-It's a great talk: he has a lot of great tricks to make simple, small-brain models really work wonders, and he emphasizes thinking about your problem in a logical way over trying to use cutting-_(TensorFlow)_-edge or hyped-_(deep learning)_-up methods just for the sake of using them - something I'm amazed that people need to be reminded of.
+I was recently inspired by this following PyData London talk by [Vincent Warmerdam](http://koaning.io/).
+It's a great talk: he has a lot of great tricks to make simple, small-brain models really work wonders, and he emphasizes thinking about your problem in a logical way over trying to use _(Tensorflow)_ cutting-edge or _(deep learning)_ hyped-up methods just for the sake of using them - something I'm amazed that people seem to need to be reminded of.

-<iframe width="640" height="360" src="https://www.youtube.com/watch?v=68ABAU_V8qI" frameborder="0" allowfullscreen></iframe>
+<iframe width="640" height="360" src="https://www.youtube-nocookie.com/embed/68ABAU_V8qI?controls=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>

 One of my favorite tricks was the first one he discussed: extracting/forecasing the seasonality of the sales of something, just by using linear regression (and